Affiziert/esp32-iot-monitoring-stack/README.md

 # ESP32 IoT Monitoring Stack

-The project uses battery-powered ESP32-C3 boards as transimitters to acquire temperature, relative humidity and battery voltage.
+The project uses battery-powered ESP32-C3 boards as transmitters to measure temperature, relative humidity, and battery voltage.
 The sensor data is transmitted wirelessly via ESP-NOW to an ESP32-C3 receiver and forwarded via USB serial to a Raspberry Pi.
 A Python-based data bridge processes the received data and stores it in an InfluxDB database.

 ## Overview